Bidding combinatorial games: Games in pure subgame perfect equilibria

+Moreover, this bidding rule gives too much emphasis on the marker; both players' goal of the game would be to not hold the marker when the game ends, rather than focusing on ``who moves last".
+But the marker was introduced merely as a device to resolve ties.
+Hence, in this paper we will adapt the bidding convention in Example~\ref{ex:pure}, where Left can assure a win of the game $*$ by going all in at the second last bid; the last move wins.

-\begin{example} We alter the bidding convention in Example~\ref{ex:mix}, so that the marker owner, here player Left, may include the marker in her bid, and hand it over in case of winning the bid strictly.
-In case of a tie, of course the marker swap is still mandatory.
-With total budget $\tb=2$, Left has four bidding alternatives as displayed in Table~\ref{tab:pure}.
+\begin{example} We alter the bidding convention in Example~\ref{ex:mix}, so that the marker holder, here Left, may include the marker in her bid, and hand it over in case of winning the bid strictly.
+In case of a tie, of course, the marker swap is still mandatory.
+With total budget $\tb=2$, Left has four bidding alternatives to start with, as displayed in Table~\ref{tab:pure}.
 The final winner is displayed in each case, and depending on Right bidding \$0 or \$1.
-Note that row 4 dominates the other rows, so Left will bid $\widehat 1$.
-She gets the last move and wins the game. \end{example}
+Note that row 4 is better for Left than all other rows, regardless of Right's choice of move, so Left will start by bidding $\widehat 1$.
+She gets the last move and wins the game.

-In the classical continuous version Richman auction, because bids are real numbers, the tiebreaker has infinitesimal value, and so the theory is not sensitive to variations on tiebreaker transfer.